-This subsection of the ‘Sequence annotation (Features)’ section describes the subcellular compartment where each non-membrane region of a membrane-spanning protein is found.
+This subsection of the ‘Subcellular location’ section describes the subcellular compartment where each non-membrane region of a membrane-spanning protein is found.

 Topological domains are annotated according to a controlled vocabulary, the elements of which are listed below.

 - Chloroplast intermembrane

 - Lumenal, thylakoid

 - Lumenal, melanosome

 - Mother cell cytoplasmic

 - Forespore intermembrane space